Do you think you might be pregnant? Missed a period or had unprotected sex?

 If you want to do the test yourself, you can:

 - Buy one from a chemist or supermarket and do it at home.

 If you want someone to do it for you, you can:

-- Sexual health or Genitourinary medicine clinics (GUM clinics).
+- Visit the sexual health or genitourinary medicine clinics (GUM clinic)

-Remember that a positive result may still be a shock to you even though you suspect you might be pregnant.
-It's a good idea to have someone you can trust with you when you find out the result.
+Remember that a positive result may still be a surprise to you even though you suspect you might be pregnant.
+You may want to have someone with you when you find out the result.

 Pregnancy Choices Centres give you the opportunity to be with a trained Advisor privately when you find out your result.
-Then you can talk things through, whatever the result.
+Then you can talk things through with them, if you would like to.

 I might be pregnant, what do I do next?

 Discovering you might be pregnant can leave you feeling a mixture of emotions.